 Strauss Music Events

 Between you and me (and the rest of the internet community) I have a hard time recommending a dedicated Johann Strauss music event that is not touristic.
 However, quite a few Austrians like to dance to Johann Strauss, see a Strauss operetta or enjoy him on Sunday classical radio together with their breakfast roll.
-I myself do get emotional every time Austrian Airlines plays the Danube Waltz when we land in Vienna!
+If you book a flight with Austrian Airlines you will most likely listen to the Danube Waltz when you land in Vienna!

 That said, I love Strauss operettas and think they are a perfect opportunity for you to experience Strauss music in a quality authentic setting.
 My favourite operetta is Die Fledermaus (The Bat).
-Not only is this musical a hilarious Viennese comedy of errors, you gain insight into Viennese society of the late Habsburg Empire.
+Not only is this musical a hilarious Viennese comedy of errors, but you gain insight into Viennese society of the late Habsburg Empire.

 Among the most iconic tunes are the overture and the song ‘Ich lade gern mir Gäste ein’ (‘I like to invite guests’).
 Fortunately for non-German speakers Volksoper Vienna and Vienna State Opera use English surtitles.

 Other fantastic musical theatres by Strauss that sometimes stage in Vienna are Eine Nacht in Venedig (‘A Night In Venice‘) and Der Zigeunerbaron (‘The Gipsy Baron’).

 If you like ballroom dancing you will get a guaranteed few Strauss waltzes at a traditional Vienna ball.
 Most balls stage the famous Fledermaus quadrille at midnight.
 Following the master of ceremony’s instructions dozens of couples line up opposite each other to synchronise different moves.
 Usually dancers just imitate one another, leading to much loved confusions!